CJ - Criminal Justice

 CJ 481.
 Cooperative Education (1-6).

-Provides a field placement which integrates theory with a planned and supervised professional experience designed to complement and enhance the student's academic program.
-Individualized programs must be formulated in consultation with, and approved by, the cooperative education coordinator.
+Academic program that expands a student's learning experiences through paid employment in a supervised educational work setting related to the student's major field of study or career focus.
 Repeatable for credit.
 No more than 6 credit hours may be counted toward the CJ major.
 Enrollment limited to a maximum of 4 credit hours in one semester.
 Prerequisite(s): 24 total credit hours and consent of the criminal justice agency.

 CJ 481N.
 Internship (1-4).